Marietas/PyBer_Analysis/README.md

 Fig 1.
 Ride-sharing summary DataFrame by city type

 ![](https://github.com/Marietas/PyBer_Analysis/blob/main/Analysis/Summary%20Data%20Frame.PNG)

 The multiple-line chart of total fares for each city type is presented in the graph below.
-The results plotted in the graph show that.....
+The results plotted in the graph show that there is a peak of demand at the end of February for the three city types.

+Except for the Urban type, the total fare for both the Rural and Suburban types follows a stable behavior from March to April.
+On the other hand, the Urban’s fare shows an up and downtrend during the same period.
+Overall, for the period evaluated (January to April), Urban has the highest total fares than the other types due to the demand.

 Fig 2.
+Multiple-line chart of total fares for each city type

 ![](https://github.com/Marietas/PyBer_Analysis/blob/main/Analysis/Fig_%20Fare_Summary.png)